xdv/divvy-data-api/README.md

 In [CSV or array format][Response Format], a currency amount is specified as three separate attributes that correspond to the fields of the JSON object.
 The name of the fields depends on the context: for example, the `baseAmount` column is equivalent to the `amount` field of the `base` currency amount object.

-**Warning:** JavaScript's native number type does not support `rippled`'s full range of precision.
+**Warning:** JavaScript's native number type does not support `divvyd`'s full range of precision.
 When dealing with very large or very small numbers, the `amount` values returned by the Charts API lose precision.

 ## Response Formats ##
 [Response Format]: #response-formats